davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

         * `Enforce password history` -> **Disabled**
         * `Minimum password age` -> **0**
         * `Maximum password age` -> **0 days**
-        * `Minimum password length` -> **8 characters**
+        * `Minimum password length` -> **15 characters**
         * `Password must meet complexity requirements` -> **Disabled**

 *NIST 800-63B discourages traditional complexity rules (uppercase, symbols, forced rotation) because they lead to predictable patterns.
 Instead, it emphasizes password length as the primary measure of strength.
-You should use passphrases of four or more random words (e.g. "[grove queasy grout icing](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases)") and store them in a password manager such as [KeePassXC](https://keepassxc.org/) (local) or [Bitwarden](https://bitwarden.com/)/[1Password](https://1password.com/) (cloud-based).
-You may consider raising the minimum password length policy to 15 characters to enforce this in practice.*
+You may consider lowering the minimum password length policy to 8 characters if you implement a password filter that checks against known-compromised passwords (e.g., OpenPasswordFilter).*

 **Optional Adjustments (Workstation)**
 These are quality-of-life changes for end user workstations and personal use machines.
 Not recommended to apply to servers.